 - (a) The bar graph reflects the gross listed tax and revenue amounts and does not reflect the listed adjustments for tax credits and refunds and transfers to or from other funds.
-See Appendix II-D for adjustments to revenues. - (b) Personal Income Tax total in Fiscal Year 2019 is comprised of \$6,665.8 million in the withholding portion and \$2,974.4 million in the estimated and finals portion of Personal Income Tax.
-Personal Income Tax total in Fiscal Year 2020 is comprised of \$6,815.2 million in the withholding portion and \$2,582.6 million in the estimated and finals portion of Personal Income Tax. - (c) Other taxes are comprised of inheritance and estate taxes; taxes on gross receipts of public service corporations, net direct premiums of insurance companies, oil companies, cigarettes and alcoholic beverages, real estate transfers, admissions and dues, and health care providers; electric generation and other miscellaneous taxes.
-Fiscal Years 2019 and 2020 also contain a pass-through entity tax in the amount of \$1,172.1 million and \$1,241.9 million, respectively. - (d) Other non-tax revenues are comprised of special revenue transfers; Indian gaming payments; licenses, permits and fees; sales of commodities and services; rents, fines and escheats; investment income; other miscellaneous revenues, designated Tobacco Settlement Revenues and special transfers to the resources of the General Fund less refunds of payments. - (e) Includes transfer to the Budget Reserve Fund for the volatility adjustment of \$1,471.3 million and transfer to the Pequot/Mohegan Fund. - (f) Includes transfer to the Budget Reserve Fund for the volatility adjustment of \$994.7 million and transfer to the Pequot/Mohegan Fund.

-SOURCE: 2016, 2017, 2018, 2019 and 2020 Annual Reports of the State Comptroller.
+See Appendix II-D for adjustments to revenues. - (b) Personal Income Tax total in Fiscal Years 2019 through 2021 are comprised of \$6,665.8 million, \$6,815.2 million and \$7,243.8 million, respectively, in the withholding portion of Personal Income Tax and \$2,974.4 million, \$2,582.6 million and \$3,096.6 million in the estimated and finals portion of Personal Income Tax. - (c) Other taxes are comprised of inheritance and estate taxes; taxes on gross receipts of public service corporations, net direct premiums of insurance companies, oil companies, cigarettes and alcoholic beverages, real estate transfers, admissions and dues, and health care providers; electric generation and other miscellaneous taxes.
+Fiscal Years 2019 through 2021 also contain a pass-through entity tax in the amount of \$1,172.1 million, \$1,241.9 million and \$1,549.7 million, respectively. - (d) Other non-tax revenues are comprised of special revenue transfers; Indian gaming payments; licenses, permits and fees; sales of commodities and services; rents, fines and escheats; investment income; other miscellaneous revenues, designated Tobacco Settlement Revenues and special transfers to the resources of the General Fund less refunds of payments. - (e) Includes transfer to the Budget Reserve Fund for the volatility adjustment of \$1,471.3 million and transfer to the Pequot/Mohegan Fund. - (f) Includes transfer to the Budget Reserve Fund for the volatility adjustment of \$949.7 million and transfer to the Pequot/Mohegan Fund. - (g) Includes transfer to the Budget Reserve Fund for the volatility adjustment of \$530.3 million and transfer to the Pequot/Mohegan Fund. - (h) Includes transfer to the Budget Reserve Fund for the volatility adjustment of \$1,241.5 million and transfer to the Pequot/Mohegan Fund. - SOURCE: 2017, 2018, 2019 and 2020 Annual Reports of the State Comptroller and 2021 preliminary Annual Report of the State Comptroller.